Citrus asian salad

 Easy crunchy rainbow salad.
 Made with kale, red cabbage, carrots, edamame, broccoli, cilantro, oranges, vegan chicken and lettuce.
 Topped with a citrus sesame ginger dressing.
 Healthy, every day, easy salad recipe.
 Great to have for a healthy lunch

-- great to make a big batch and meal prep for the week
+- it's great to make a big batch and meal prep for the week

-- a great way to get in your daily vegetables
+- it's a delicious way to get in your daily vegetables

 The fun with this salad is that it's really adjustable.
 Don't have an ingredient on hand, use whatever you'd like.
 The goal is to mix many different colored vegetables into a bowl, with some lettuce and herbs like cilantro or mint.

 - Romaine lettuce - Rinse and chop.
 This is a more nutritious base than iceberg lettuce.